EMDR and Parts Work Integration

 For example, if a trauma client has a very sad or depressed part, you may have a tough time identifying whether the client is experiencing a PTSD episode or depressive episode.
 Or if a trauma client has a very anxious part, you might have trouble figuring out how to befriend that part, especially since EMDR requires giving the client coping skills for minimizing anxiety.

-My IFS and EMDR integration course can help you learn to work with any and all parts, enabling you to transition from one phase of EMDR treatment to the next without feeling stuck.
+My Parts Work and EMDR integration course can help you learn to work with any and all parts, enabling you to transition from one phase of EMDR treatment to the next without feeling stuck.

-EMDR and IFS Integration Can Help You Weave Both Models Together Seamlessly
+EMDR and Parts Work Integration Can Help You Weave Both Models Together Seamlessly

 Trauma makes an individual’s parts feel frozen in time.
 And since EMDR helps resolve trauma, the EMDR process naturally brings a client’s parts to light.
 The parts can act as a roadmap that shows the therapist and client exactly where to go, which is why EMDR and IFS make for such a powerful integration of modalities.

 That said, there are inherent difficulties in weaving the two models together.
-While IFS trusts the innate wisdom of the client to direct the course of therapy, EMDR follows a more structured treatment plan.
+While a parts approach trusts the innate wisdom of the client to direct the course of therapy, EMDR follows a more structured treatment plan.

 Best of all, you’ll be taking this course alongside other therapists in the same boat as you.
 The course is didactic, experiential, and hands-on, so you and the other therapists will get to practice the skills on each other.

-What to Know About My EMDR and IFS Integration Courses
+What to Know About My EMDR and Parts Work Integration Courses

-I offer three different types of EMDR and IFS consultation courses: one that focuses on phases 1 and 2 of treatment, one that focuses on phase 3, and another that focuses on phases 4 through 8.
+I offer three different types of EMDR and Parts Work consultation courses: one that focuses on phases 1 and 2 of treatment, one that focuses on phase 3, and another that focuses on phases 4 through 8.

 Some of the main areas the group consultation can help you with include:

-• How to Transition from Parts Mapping to IFS Befriending Techniques
+How to Transition from Parts Mapping to Befriending Techniques

-• How to Integrate IFS with Traditional Resource Development
+How to Integrate a Parts approach with Traditional Resource Development

-• How to Close Incomplete Sessions by Bringing in IFS
+How to Close Incomplete Sessions by Bringing in Parts Work

-• How to Integrate EMDR Into the IFS Steps
+How to Integrate EMDR Into the Steps of Experiential Parts Work

 The focus of my courses is not on individual case consultation, but on learning to apply these skills to all parts of the EMDR treatment process.

-How Can EMDR And IFS Integration Benefit My Practice?
+How Can EMDR And Parts Work Integration Benefit My Practice?

-Ultimately, my integration course can help you trust your own clinical decision-making so that you can smoothly integrate IFS into all eight phases of treatment.
+Ultimately, my integration course can help you trust your own clinical decision-making so that you can smoothly integrate working with parts of a client’s system into all eight phases of treatment.
 You can learn to support clients’ stabilization and help them increase their window of tolerance, enabling them to therapeutically prepare for EMDR processing.
 You can also learn to support the therapeutic gains they make, minimizing backlash and decompensation.

 Most importantly, you can improve your ability to work with all of your clients’ parts, even the ones that seem to be blocking or disrupting the healing process.
 So instead of feeling stuck or frustrated, you can seamlessly move through EMDR treatment and successfully treat clients with resistant parts and complex trauma histories.